gopasspw/gopass/docs/features.md

 ### Auto-Pager

-Like other popular open-source projects, gopass automatically pipe the output to `$PAGER` if it's longer than one terminal page.
-You can disable this behavior by unsetting `$PAGER` or `gopass config nopager true`.
+Like other popular open-source projects, gopass automatically pipes the output to `$PAGER` if it's longer than one terminal page.
+You can disable this behavior by unsetting `$PAGER` or setting `core.nopager` to `true`.

 ### Sync